-- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also prohibited by this policy. - Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that would intimidate, harass, injure, or otherwise interfere with the learning and working environment of the College shall face increased consequences. - Students, faculty, and staff possessing valid Colorado Concealed Handgun Licenses are permitted to carry concealed on campus in accordance with state law and CCCS policy.
-For more details about certain restrictions, please consult with the campus/local police and/or the Housing and Residential Education Handbook, where applicable. - For more information and compliance, see SP 19-10, Bullying/Violence/Firearms on Campus.
+- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also prohibited by this policy. - Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that would intimidate, harass, injure, or otherwise interfere with the learning and working environment of the College shall face increased consequences. - Students, faculty, and staff possessing valid Colorado Concealed Handgun Licenses are not permitted to carry concealed on campus.
+Please refer to state law for more details. - For more information and compliance, see SP 19-10, Bullying/Violence/Firearms on Campus. https://cccs.edu/about/governance/policies-procedures/sp-19-10-bullying-violence-firearms-on-campus/